Taihe station

 Taihe station (太和站), is a station of Line 14 of the Guangzhou Metro.
 It started operations on 28 December 2018.

 The station has an underground island platform.
-Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Jiahewanggang, along with 2 unused bypass tracks next to the stopping tracks.
+Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Lejia Road, along with 2 bypass tracks next to the stopping tracks.

 Exits

 There are 4 exits, lettered A, C, D and E. Exit E is accessible.
 All exits are located on Guangcong No. 3 Road.